 My name is Christine Horn, I currently work as an academic consultant / freelance or part-time researcher for several projects at RMIT University, Swinburne University and for private consultancies.

-This blog contains photographs and texts about, or created for projects I was involved in.
-Some of them are related to research for my PhD.
-These include posts about research methods, publications, conferences and other events which I attended during my research, and in the course of my fieldwork between 2010 and 2014.
+This blog contains photographs and texts about, or created for projects I have been involved in.
+Some of them are related to research for my PhD and postdoc.
+These include posts about research methods, publications, conferences and other events which I attended during my research, and in the course of my fieldwork.
 I spent these last years traveling between Melbourne, Australia and Sarawak, Malaysia.
-My home town is Berlin in Germany.

 Other posts are about my teaching methods and materials.
-I come from a graphic / communication design background and have been teaching in tertiary education since 2006.
-Mostly, I have taught graphic design methods, software, history and concepts, but I have also taught animation, typography, and more recently photography and illustration.
+I taught on tertiary level since 2006, mostly in the fields of graphic design methods, software, history and concepts, but I have also taught animation, typography, and more recently photography and illustration.
+Even more recently I have taken up video as a method of data collection and knowledge exchange.
 I use this blog to share some of the lecture material, ideas and topics that came up in class.

-This blog is a personal work-related blog.
-Personal interests and work interests are very related in my work, and can’t be cleanly separated, and so I decided not to try.
-More importantly, this blog is about a personal approach to work, which often finds little attention in academic outcomes although it is of course always present.
+This blog is about my professional practice and also about my personal interests.
+Personal interests and work interests are closely related for me, and can’t really be separated.
+This blog is also about my personal investment in my work, which often finds little attention in academic outcomes although it is of course always present.

-All material posted in this blog was created by me unless otherwise stated.
+I created all the material posted in this blog, unless otherwise stated.
 This includes texts, photographs, infographics, illustrations and other material.

 Group picture in Camp Putai near the Indonesian border, on the way to Long Nawang cultural festival taken by Simpson Njock Lenjau.